christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-sixteenth bishop of Jerusalem was the secretary of Aristo and Marcion is known to have had a disciple named Lucanus as documented by Tertullian, so Mark, or Mahalia, first Gentile bishop of Jerusalem was also Markianos of Alexandria aka Marcion of Sinope?).
+sixteenth bishop of Jerusalem was the secretary of Aristo and Marcion is known to have had a disciple named Lucanus as documented by Tertullian, so Mark, or Mahalia, first Gentile bishop of Jerusalem was also Markianos of Alexandria aka Marcion of Sinope?
+Was he also Marcus Annaeus Lucanus who was a nephew and student of Seneca the Younger?).
 One other student of rabbi Akiva was Ketia bar Shalom which was the jewish name of Titus Flavian Clemens, who was the nephew of emperor Domitian [^17].
 Titus Flavian Clemens is a likely candidate for being 'Clement of Rome'.
 Rabbi